webworxshop/arduino_serial_client/README.md

 Provides an implementation of the Arduino Client interface over serial.

-Nore details and examples coming soon.
+More details and examples coming soon.